chauff/cse1500-web-transcripts/Lecture-http.md

 - the Transmission Control Protocol (**TCP**), and
 - the HyperText Transfer Protocol (**HTTP**).

 HTTP is at the top of the stack, and TCP builds on top of IP.
 Important to know is that HTTP is **reliable** - it inherits this property from TCP, which is reliable (in contrast to IP, which is not).
 This means, that the data appears **in order** and **undamaged**!
 This guarantee allows video streaming and other applications: HTTP **guarantees** that the video segments arrive at the client in the correct order; without this guarantee, all segments of a video would have to be downloaded and then assembled in the right order, before you could watch it!

+🚩 Note, that this setup will change in HTTP/3, which resides on top of UDP, a protocol without guarantees of message delivery and packet order.
+HTTP/3 itself will be responsible to ensure reliable transmissions in a highly efficient manner (which in turn will lead to speedups over HTTP/1.1 and HTTP/2).

 ### :bangbang: Activity